Comments

 Cem YılmazRating69%

 The film opens in 1919, just after World War I has ended.
 Joshua Connor (Russell Crowe), an Australian farmer and water diviner, has located ground water on his land and is digging a well.
 Upon emerging from the well, he jests with his dog that his hunch about finding water was correct.
 Joshua returns home to find his wife, Eliza (Jacqueline McKenzie), mending boots that she says one of their sons had damaged.
 She asks him to read a story to their three boys and, although tired, he agrees.
 As Joshua reads Arabian Nights, we see that their sons' beds are empty.
 Joshua's three sons Arthur (Ryan Corr), Edward (James Fraser), and Henry (Ben O'Toole) served with the Australian and New Zealand Army Corps (ANZAC) at the Battle of Gallipoli four years previously and are presumed dead.
 Eliza, unable to cope with her grief, commits suicide.
-Joshua resolves to bring his sons' bodies home and bury them with their mother., 1h50
+Joshua resolves to bring his sons' bodies home and bury them with their mother., 1h45

-Directed by Neil JordanOrigin USAGenres Drama,
+Directed by Oren MovermanOrigin USAGenres Drama,

 War,